mongodb/docs/source/reference/javascript.rst

    This function provides a wrapper around the administrative command :dbcommand:`addShard`.

-.. mjs:function:: sh.enableSharding(database)
+.. function:: sh.enableSharding(database)

    :param name database: Specify a database name to shard.

    Enables sharding on the specified database.
-This does not automatically shard the database, but makes it possible to begin sharding collections using :mjs:func:`sh.shardCollection()`.
+This does not automatically shard the database, but makes it possible to begin sharding collections using :func:`sh.shardCollection()`.

-.. mjs:function:: sh.shardCollection(collection,key,unique)
+.. function:: sh.shardCollection(collection,key,unique)

    :param name collection: The name of the collection to shard.